Feb 23, 2023, 2:02 PM

-The school boasts a large site with excellent academic and co-curricular facilities.
-An extensive programme of building work has been carried out in recent years, which includes new classrooms, design & technology, sports and science facilities, and a new library.
+Handsworth School for Girls also boasts a large site with excellent facilities.
+An extensive programme of building work was carried out in recent years, including specialist classrooms, facilities for design, technology, science and sports, and a new library.

-Address: King Edward VI Handsworth School for Girls, Rose Hill Road, Birmingham, West Midlands, B21 9AR
+Address: Rose Hill Road, Birmingham B21 9AR

 School type: girls' grammar

 Admissions contact: online contact form

 11 plus registration closes: 30th June 2023

 Open day: 30th June 2023